jopamo/pcmanfm-qt/HACKING.md

 * **No libfm / libfm-qt anywhere in the build**
 * **Backends are swappable** behind narrow interfaces in `src/core/`

+> Keep this document live.
+Every time architecture or backend decisions change, update this guide and sync the current TODO list so contributors can act on it.
+Treat `HACKING.md` + `TODO.md` as working documents, not snapshots.

 ## 3. Target Architecture

 ### 3.1 Directory Layout